chidiwilliams/chidiwilliams.com/content/post/inside-a-go-slice.md

 Because they grow dynamically and make copies only when needed, slices provide a lot of flexibility and efficiency when working with sequences of data in Go.

----

 ## Notes

-[1] This technique of growing an array by copying to a new, larger array is the same way dynamic arrays work in languages like Python and Java.
+[^cgh]: This technique of growing an array by copying to a new, larger array is the same way dynamic arrays work in languages like Python and Java.
 The rate of growing the new arrays, the **growth factor**, is typically around 1.5 - 2.